tobixen/aa-dices/README.md

 is taken out.
 We don't want to lose any bombers, and we're happy to retreat as soon as the tank has been destroyed:

-    $ python ./main.py --max-losses=0 --min-hits=2 0 0 0 5 0 1 0 1
-    23.13% probability for a good outcome

-It seems like one have to accepting to lose one or two bombers in this case:

     $ python ./main.py --max-losses=0 --min-hits=2 0 0 0 5 0 1 1 1
     11.51% probability for a good outcome

+It seems like one have to accepting to lose one or two bombers in this case:

     $ python ./main.py --max-losses=1 --min-hits=2 0 0 0 5 0 1 1 1
     47.95% probability for a good outcome